Greigh/iOS-Jailbreak-Master-Repository/README.md

 ### Recommended Package Managers
 * Zebra - https://getzbra.com/repo/
 * Installer - https://apptapp.me/repo/
+* Sileo (only for Electra, Chimera12, and Chimera1n) - https://repo.getsileo.app/
 * Cydia is NOT recommended because it is slow and outdated
-* Sileo is ONLY recommended on Chimera/Electra at this time

 ### Future plans
 * Creating a DEB to install that will update your sources automatically with any changes that happen!
 I am busy in my personal life so this may take awhile.
 So be patient!